-^{3= 20}ml peripheral blood in EDTA for chimerism.
+3 = 20ml peripheral blood in EDTA for chimerism.
 FOR NON MYELOABLATIVE TRANSPLANT PATIENTS ONLY.
+NB if multilineage chimerism is performed locally, the local report may be sent intstead of sending samples to the core laboratory.

-4= For patients participating in the Palifermin randomisation, ODMQ to be completed daily by all patients during in-patient therapy
+4 = For patients participating in the Palifermin randomisation, ODMQ to be completed daily by all patients during in-patient therapy